Tired of Old House Smell? Here’s How to Send the Stench Packing

 Mold spores are not visible to the naked eye, so it’s necessary to take precautionary measures in damp areas where air doesn’t circulate.
 Because wood absorbs and retains water, it’s a natural host for mold.
 That’s why it’s important to clean baseboards, trim, and wood furniture.

-There are many products specifically formulated to eliminate mold to choose from.
+Use products specifically formulated to eliminate mold.
 Alternatively, you can make a DIY cleanser by dissolving half a cup of Borax in 32 ounces of hot water and adding two cups of distilled white vinegar and 16 ounces of hydrogen peroxide to the mix.

 Change your air filters and clean your ducts and vents

 Beyond air filters, the air ducts themselves can host mold and readily spread miasma throughout your house.
-If you suspect your HVAC system could use a clean, hire a professional to service the system.
-Many companies run specials in the spring and fall, charging $30 to $50 for a tune-up.
+If you suspect your HVAC system could use some cleaning, hire a professional to service the system.
+The average cost for HVAC maintenance is $250, typically ranging from $100 to $650.

 Invest in air purifiers with carbon filters

-Air purifiers such as the Alen BreatheSmart with carbon filters provide ongoing protection against mVOCs.
+Air purifiers with carbon filters like the Alen BreatheSmart provide ongoing protection against mVOCs.
 Activated charcoal and carbon filters pull odor-causing chemicals from the air and trap them.
 The Azuna Anti-Microbial Odor Eliminator uses carbon filters to remove mold, mildew, fungus, and bacteria at a microscopic level.

 You can also hang air-purifying bags around the house.
 Lasting up to two years, bags of activated charcoal help prevent mold, mildew, and bacteria by absorbing excess moisture and removing allergens, odors, and other pollutants.